HobbyChop/SID-DS/readme.md

 ---

-## 16. The demo song: "LOW RES"
+## 16. The demo songs

-The factory ROM boots with a complete bass-music arrangement (A minor, 128 BPM) that exercises the whole machine.
-Study it, then wreck it:
+The plain ROM ships with an empty pattern bank.
+Two companion ROMs each carry a complete factory track that exercises the whole machine; press **START** to play one.

-- **P1** sub intro: T1 bass alone, T3 pad breathing in, baked filter sweep.
-- **P2** groove: wah bass (cutoff motion), T2 offbeat octave stabs.
-- **P3** acid line: slides + resonance locks, T3 drone underneath.
-- **P4** stomp: PWM hook on T2 (pulse-width motion).
-- **P5** build: contrary motion, bass walks down while the lead climbs.
-- **P6** the drop: all three voices, doubled walk, harmony thirds.
-- **P7** drum break: a tuned-kick tom run, ghost snares, breathing hats and a two-stage snare roll, built **entirely from drum p-locks**.
-- The SONG chain arranges these across 14 slots with repeats and per-slot mutes (drumless intro, synthless break), then wraps.
+### "GRAVE WVVE" (`sid-ds-1.0.1b-demo.nds`)

+A slow, occult witch-house track (C minor, 66 BPM, a heavy half-time feel) on the lament descent (Cm, Bb, Ab, G).
+Deep sub bass on T1, a ghostly pulse lead on T2 that slides between every note for the woozy "screwed" glide, and cavernous triangle pads and bells on T3.
+Booming p-locked kicks, trap-style triplet hat rolls, a light chorus p-locked in for the detuned SID shimmer, and a drum-solo break of toms and clap rolls.
+The final slot's tempo override drags the whole song down to 56 BPM for the screwed ending.

+### "UNDERTOW" (`sid-ds-1.0.1b-dnb.nds`)

+A smooth liquid drum & bass roller (D minor, 174 BPM).
+A classic two-step break with ghost snares and shuffled hats, a rolling sub that slides into every chord change, a soulful pulse lead, and fast triangle arpeggios rippling through lush 7th chords (Dm7, Bbmaj7, Fmaj7, Cmaj7) under a chorus wash, with a ghost-fest drum break rolling back into the drop.

-Open SEQ/DRM while it plays and watch follow mode page through it; open FLT and watch the locks drive the filter.
+Watch the top-screen WAVE row light up as each voice enters (saw cyan, pulse yellow, triangle green); open SEQ/DRM while one plays for follow mode, or FLT to watch the locks drive the filter.
+Study them, then wreck them: every pattern is fully editable.

 ---